PRENATAL &

 At Tropic State Pilates, we are passionate about helping expectant and new mothers embrace the incredible journey of pregnancy and postpartum recovery through the power of Pilates.
 Our team of highly qualified instructors are here to support you every step of the way.

 Our commitment to your well-being begins with adhering to the guidelines set by the American College of Obstetricians and Gynaecologists (ACOG) for safe prenatal exercise (The most current guidelines).
-We believe in the benefits of staying active during pregnancy, and we won't ask you to stop exercising at 16 weeks.
+We believe in the benefits of staying active during pregnancy & we won't ask you to stop exercising at 16 weeks.
 We're here to provide you with the expert guidance and modifications you need to stay fit, strong, and comfortable throughout your pregnancy.

-MUMS & BUBS WITH US
+MUMS & BUBS WITH

 Your Time for Self-Care: We believe in making every mother feel seen and heard during the 45 minutes of her day or week that she dedicates solely to herself.
 This is your sanctuary—a space to temporarily step away from the demands of daily life and focus on your physical recovery, mental health, and emotional well-being.